tianyao-aka/ParamAgent/README.md

 ## Acknowledgements

-Part of the codebase is adapted from [Diversity of Thoughts (DoT)](https://openreview.net/forum?id=ZsP3YbYeE9) (Lingam et al., ICLR 2025).
+Our codebase is adapted from [Diversity of Thoughts (DoT)](https://openreview.net/forum?id=ZsP3YbYeE9) (Lingam et al., ICLR 2025).
 We thank the authors for their open-source contribution.